decentral1se/tasty-discover/README.md

 # tasty-discover

-Automatic test discovery and runner for the [tasty framework].
+Haskell auto-magic test discovery and runner for the [tasty framework].

 Prefix your test case names and `tasty-discover` will discover, collect and run them.
-All popular test libraries are covered.
+All popular Haksell test libraries are covered.
 Configure once and then just write your tests.
 Avoid forgetting to add test modules to your Cabal/Hpack files.
 Tasty ingredients are included along with various configuration options for different use cases.